Son Of Juanita Koilpillai Arrested For Her Murder

 Police said the victim’s vehicle was missing from the residence and was later recovered in Leesburg, Virginia.

-It was there that police located 23 year-old Andrew Weylin Beavers who also had resided at the 6300 block of Genoa Road.
+It was there that police found 23-year-old Beavers, who also lived at the 6300 block of Genoa Road.

-Police spoke to Beavers and saw he had a fresh laceration on his right hand in which he would not explain.READ MORE: Murder Of Mother And Baby Still Unsolved One Year Later
+Police spoke to Beavers and saw he had a fresh cut on his right hand in which he would not explain.READ MORE: Child Tax Credit: Monday Is Deadline To Opt Out Of Advance Monthly Payments

 Koilpillai’s car was secured and brought back to Anne Arundel County to be searched for evidence.